Philadelphia Medical Malpractice Lawyer

 Special Damages

 Special damages refer to things that are a little easier to calculate.
-Here, we are referring to medical bills and lost income you have incurred if you missed work due to the medical mistake.
+Here, we are referring to medical bills and lost income you have incurred if you missed work due to a medical mistake.
 For these damages, your attorney can refer to medical bills and your financial information.
 The cost of future medical bills may be a little more difficult to calculate.
 With the help of an expert medical witness, these estimates can be properly calculated.

 Punitive Damages